Generalized disconnection exponents: Introduction

-The family of radial hypergeometric SLEs that we will define in the present paper, to our knowledge, has not appeared before.
-They are SLE curves in a simply connected domain starting from one boundary point and targeting one interior point with one additional marked point on the boundary.
+In the present work, we will introduce the radial counterpart of the hypergeometric SLEs defined in \cite{MR3827221}.
+To our knowledge, the only previously-known sub-family of the radial hSLEs is radial SLE$_\kappa(\rho)$.
+The radial hSLEs are SLE curves in a simply connected domain starting from one boundary point and targeting one interior point with one additional marked point on the boundary.
 Their driving function is a Brownian motion with a drift term involving hypergeometric functions.
+We will denote them as hSLE$_\kappa(\nu, \mu)$.

+The definition of the radial hSLEs will involve quite complicated equations, so we will postpone this to Section~\ref{ShSLE}.
+We will also state precise results about radial hSLEs in Section~\ref{ShSLE}.
+Here in the introduction, we would mention some of their interesting geometric properties, see Figure~\ref{fig:hsle1} (stated in Proposition~\ref{prop:hsle_geom}).
+In some cases, the radial hSLE curve forms a particular shape of a loop surrounding the origin, despite being a simple curve elsewhere.
+This specific behavior is, to our knowledge, different from any other known types of SLE's.

-We will explicitly define these hSLEs and state precise results about them only in Section~\ref{ShSLE}, as this will involve quite complicated equations.
-Here we just want to present some of their interesting geometric properties, see Figure~\ref{fig:hsle1} (stated in Proposition~\ref{prop:hsle_geom}): For $\kappa\in(0,4]$, consider a radial hSLE$_\kappa(\mu, \nu)$ in $\Ub$ starting at $1$, targeting $0$, with a marked point $x_0$.
+More precisely, for $\kappa\in(0,4]$, consider a radial hSLE$_\kappa(\mu, \nu)$ in $\Ub$ starting at $1$, targeting $0$, with a marked point $x_0$.
 Depending on its parameters $\mu$ and $\nu$, it can have three different behaviors: \begin{enumerate}[(i)] \item It is a.s.\ a simple curve from $1$ to $0$, in which case it is just a SLE$_\kappa(\rho)$. \item It is a.s.\ a simple curve from $1$ to $x_0$ which almost surely leaves $0$ on its left. \item It a.s.\ surrounds the origin counterclockwisely before coming back and hitting itself or the counterclockwise arc from $x_0$ to $1$.
-The self-hitting behavior is somewhat unusual for a SLE$_\kappa$-type curve with $\kappa\in(0,4]$ (which is usually simple). \end{enumerate} The case (i) is in some sense the degenerate limiting case, and consists of a two-parameter sub-family of the three-parameter family of radial hSLEs.
+In particular, if we place $x_0$ immediately below $1$, then the curve will a.s.\ come back hitting itself, forming a loop around the origin. \end{enumerate} The case (i) is in some sense the degenerate limiting case, and consists of a two-parameter sub-family of the three-parameter family of radial hSLEs.
 However, the cases (ii) and (iii) are generic and both depend on three parameters.

 A major difference between the generic radial hSLEs (cases (ii) and (iii)) with radial SLE$_\kappa(\rho)$s (case (i)) is that the generic radial hSLEs are \emph{not} left-right symmetric: Let $\Sc$ be the mirror symmetry map from the unit disk onto itself with respect to the real axis.
 Let $\gamma$ a hSLE from $1$ to $0$ with a marked point $x_0$.
 Then $\Sc(\gamma)$ is \emph{not} equal in distribution to a hSLE from $1$ to $0$ with the marked point $\Sc(x_0)$, unless $\gamma$ is an SLE$_\kappa(\rho)$.